hyunjun33/hyunjun33/README.md

 - 👋 Hi, I’m hyunjun kim
 - 👀 I’m interested in Data Analytics, Growth Hacking Analysis.
 - 🌱 I’m currently learning Pandas, SQL, Statistics for Growth Hacking.
-- 💞️ I’m looking to collaborate on Projects related to Growth Hacking for business insights especially based on AARRR Framework.
+- 💞️ I’m looking to collaborate on Projects related to Growth Hacking based on AARRR Framework.
 - 📫 How to reach me is by my personal email, which is that hyunjun.kim133@gmail.com

 <!---